Meghan Markle shows off royal sense of style — see her latest look

-Meghan Markle just made her first official appearance with Prince Harry as his fiancé, and she already looks like royalty!
+Meghan Markle just made her first official appearance with Prince Harry following their engagement, and she already looks like royalty!

 On Friday, the couple attended a charity event marking World AIDS Day in Nottingham, England.
 The bride-to-be wore an ankle-length navy blue coat, coordinating with Harry’s own sleek winter look.